 Canmore, Alberta, Canada T1W 1C1

 Ben has posted written material that you can download!
-To get updates on his books, notes to go with one of his lectures, or his equipment lists for hiking, backpacking and back-country skiing in the Rockies, or the full text of one of his essays/speeches, please go to the downloads page.
+To get updates on his books, notes to go with one of his lectures, his equipment lists for hiking, backpacking and back-country skiing in the Rockies, or the full text of one of his popular essays/speeches, please go to the downloads page.